the-teachingRSE-project/competencies/example_career_path.md

 ## Junior RSE

 Kay finds a position in the central RSE department at her university with a competitive IT salary.
-Although the contract is temporary there is a good chance that it will lead to an open ended position.
+Although the contract is temporary there is a good chance that it will lead to a permanent position.
 Kay completes the Software Carpentry Instructor training and teaches basic research computing.
 She also runs a seminar in the RSE Master programme.
 After two years she takes an exciting opportunity to work in another university.